playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-element-reference/index.md

 <!-- tabs:end -->

-# How to keep an array of element references
+# How to Keep an Array of Element References

 Let's say that we're building an email application and want to provide the user a button that scrolls them to the top of their messages quickly.